TITLE Assistant Director of Admissions-Transfer Outreach and Recruitment

 11. Represents the Admissions Office by serving on various University committees and participating in appropriate state and national professional organizations.

-12. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President for Student Affairs – Enrollment Management and Services.
+15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of Admissions.

-The Assistant Director of Admissions - Transfer Coordinator reports to the Assistant Vice President for Student Affairs – Enrollment Management and Services and supervises designated clerical and support personnel.
+The Assistant Director of Admissions - Transfer Outreach and Recruitment reports to the Director of Admissions and supervises a part-time employee located at Ozarks Technical Community College as well as designated clerical and support personnel.

 OFFICE OF HUMAN RESOURCES